Esoteric Buddhism

 female fairies that appeared

-they disappeared and merged with vegetation.
-It seems that the legend
+disappeared then and merged with the surrounding vegetation.
+It seems

-about them in connection to Buddha mirrors a true story.
+that the legend about them in connection to Buddha mirrors a true

 Naree Pons, the Thai